Scala Theatre: Cinema (1976–1980)

 The Other Cinema opened in October 1976 in the basement of Scala House; it showed avant-garde films and closed in February 1977.
 The premises reopened as Scala Cinema in June 1978.
 It showed a daily programme of films.
-In 1980, the Scala House was taken over by Channel 4 television, and in 1981 the former Odeon King's Cross cinema in Pentonville Road was renamed Scala Cinema.
+In 1980 Scala House was taken over by Channel 4 television, and in 1981 the former Odeon King's Cross cinema in Pentonville Road was renamed Scala Cinema.